 An Interpretation Developer and Curator are paired up for each new project to work out who the exhibition is for and what it should be about.
 Together they develop the themes and object list.
 To really get visitors interested you need good stories—and the Belle Vue is full of them.

 Some exhibitions are developed with a partner; we worked with Bradford Museums & Galleries to produce this one.
 We shared our plans at several stages to ensure that everyone was happy with the chosen stories and kept up to date with changes.
+The Belle Vue photographic collection is housed at and looked after by Bradford Industrial Museum.

 The Project Manager has general oversight of everything and is essentially the glue that holds the project together.
 They plan the schedule, look after the budget, identify risks and work out the logistics of getting contractors on site.